iopipe/iopipe-python/README.md

 ### Custom Namespaces

-You can add a custom namespace to the data sent upstream to IOPipe using teh following syntax;
+You can add a custom namespace to the data sent upstream to IOPipe using the following syntax;

 ```python
 import iopipe